 Editor, Politifact Texas

-W. Gardner Selby, chief political writer for the Austin American-Statesman, has covered Texas politics and government off and on since working part-time for The Beaumont Enterprise at the Texas Capitol in 1982-83.
+W. Gardner Selby, former chief political writer for the Austin American-Statesman, has covered Texas politics and government off and on since working part-time for The Beaumont Enterprise at the Texas Capitol in 1982-83.
 He joined the Statesman as a reporter and columnist in 2005 having reported previously for four other newspapers at the Capitol.
-His background includes nearly five years as a state employee and nearly 30 parent-years as the father of two girls.
-One of the latest baseball books he read noted the popularity of "Horse ---" as an expression by ball players and umpires--perhaps an appropriate warm-up for the launch of Politifact Texas.
+His background includes nearly five years as a state employee and nearly 40 parent-years as the father of two girls.
+A baseball book he read noted the popularity of "Horse ---" as an expression by ball players and umpires--perhaps an appropriate warm-up for the launch of PolitiFact Texas.

 The latest Truth-O-Meter items from W. Gardner Selby